 The SB consists of one representative of each of the following institutions:

-Ministry of Education Science and Technology (MEST) – voting member
+Ministry of Education Science Technology and Innovation (MESTI) – voting member

 European Union Office in Kosovo (EUOK) – voting member